cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * Values used in `when` clauses are unique.
 * Only direct comparisons, no ranges are used in the `when` clauses.

-### Symbolic labels

-When the [`symbolic-labels` directive](SYNTAX-5-OTHER.markdown#option-symbolic-labels) is set to `true`, an additional operation is needed when the minimal value handled by the jump table is different from 0, to account for the offset.
-This additional operation increases both optimization cost and execution cost.
-To prevent the increase in the execution cost, the jump table is padded with additional entries to remove the offset, when the minimal value is between `1` and `3`.

-When `symbolic-labels` is set to `false`, the offset is computed at compile time, therefore no additional instruction is needed and no jump table padding occurs.

 ### Unsafe case optimization

 When all possible input values in case expression are handled by one of the `when` branches, it is not necessary to use the two jumps in front of the jump table to handle out-of-range values.
 Mindcode is currently incapable to determine this is the case, and keeps these jumps in place by default.
 By setting the `unsafe-case-optimization` compiler directive to `true`, Mindcode assumes all input values are handled by case expressions that do not have an `else` branch.
 This prevents the out-of-range handling instructions from being generated, making the optimized case expression faster by two instructions per execution, and leads to the optimization being considered for case expressions with four branches or more.